AndrewMathers/Steam-Chat/Home.md

 ### [Alternative Database Config](https://github.com/Efreak/node-steam-chat-bot/issues/40)

 ##### Ideas to improve the bot and avoid heroku's limitations
+* Heroku is now only allowing free servers to run 18 hours a day.
+These improvements are still planned as they'll be useful elsewhere, but they're getting a lower priority.
 * Move logs into the database
 * Abstract the database functionality away from firebase and make it available to other plugins (logs, infobot).
 Firebase is not enough for chat logs, so provide other options
     * [Firebase hacker plan](https://www.firebase.com/pricing.html) (100mb) is definitely plenty for just configuration, and probably for the infobot stuff as well.
 No good for logs, unless you only want error logs, or you don't want to keep full history (my logs are >200mb)